Shabbir1246/de-review/README.md

 > New database: https://dbdiagram.io/d/63d1184e296d97641d7c05d0

+**You will not need to interact with the databases until Section 2**

 ## Section 1: Data Manipulation

-Your first job is to create 6 utility functions that will format the raw data ready to be inserted into the new database tables by the pg8000 module.
+Your first job is to create 6 utility functions that will format the raw data ready to be inserted into the new database tables.

 Make sure you are clear on what each functions arguments should be and the structure of the data that should be returned.